strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 };
 ```

-Now the last step of this section is to [build the admin](/developer-docs/latest/developer-resources/cli/CLI.html#strapi-build) of your Strapi project.
+The last step of this section is to [build the admin](/developer-docs/latest/developer-resources/cli/CLI.html#strapi-build) of your Strapi project.

 ::: tip
 **Updating the admin requires to build your Strapi project**.
 By default, Strapi will inject some plugin components (menu link, homepage) in the admin which is why, a build is required.

 **However**, you can directly start you server with `'yarn'|'npm run' develop --watch-admin` options.
 It will starts your application with the autoReload enabled and the front-end development server.
 It allows you to customize the administration panel.
 But once you are done with your customizations, **you'll need to build your application**.

-So instead of building your application again and again during your plugin development, I advise you to customize your plugin while having your Strapi project running with the autoReload enabled with: `--watch-admin`
+Instead of building your application again and again during your plugin development, I advise you to work on your plugin while having your Strapi project running with the autoReload enabled by using: `--watch-admin`

 :::

 :::: tabs card